 "I know, I know.
 My head knows that.
 But . . . my heart won't listen."

-The two of them rested on the couch and enjoyed the atmosphere of the room.
+The two of them rested on the couch and enjoying the moment and the atmosphere of the room.
 The fireplace competed with the Christmas tree, but faded into the background.
 Although the fire was warm and fragrant, the tree, with its lights and decorations, warmed the insides.

 Christmas is a season of hope.
 Papa hoped his beloved wife would soon recover from the loss of her father, and Mama hoped her melancholy would not spoil Christmas for the family.